ikaruswill/devenv/README.md

 Run `./setup.sh` in Terminal

 ## Extras
-To export atom settings:
+To export atom environment:
-`apm list --installed --bare > packages.list`
+`./helpers/export-atom.sh`

 To restore alfred preferences, use the GUI to import `Alfred.alfredpreferences` from Dropbox